The Art of Restocking

 1. The Missing Puzzle Piece: Replenishment Details

-Imagine running a warehouse without being able to reconcile what you planned to receive against what actually arrived.
-That was our reality.
+Imagine sending your merchandise to a new warehouse without being able to compare what you planned to send against what actually arrived.
+That was our user's reality.
 We fixed this blindspot with a dedicated replenishment details page, showing both declared quantities and warehouse receipts.

 The impact was immediate: it became our third most-visited fulfillment page, revealing just how crucial this basic functionality had been missing.